S-Stepanov-1/GoIT_WEB_HW_12/README.md

 ## Description

+This is a continuation of [GoIT_WEB_HW_11](https://github.com/S-Stepanov-1/GoIT_WEB_HW_11.git).
 The project provides a RESTful API for managing your contacts.
 In this repository, you will find functionalities for creating, retrieving, updating, and deleting contacts, as well as searching for contacts by name, last name, or email address.

+This part implements authentication and authorization of new users.
+Each user can perform certain operations only with his/her own contacts.
+In addition, in this work attention was paid to security.
+For secure access a couple of **`JWT tokens`** are used here - **`access_token`** & **`refresh_token`**. access_token is issued for 20 minutes, and refresh_token for 5 days.

 ## Functionalities

-### Create Contact
-Users can create a new contact by providing information about their first name, last name, email address, phone number, birthday, and position.

-### Get List of Contacts
-Users can retrieve a list of all contacts, including information about each contact such as first name, last name, email address, and birthday.

-### Get Contact by Identifier
-Users can retrieve information about a specific contact by providing its identifier.

-### Update Contact (using both **PUT** and **PATCH** methods)
-Users can update information about an existing contact, including its first name, last name, email address, phone number, birthday, and position.

-### Delete Contact
-Users can delete an existing contact by providing its identifier.

-### Search Contacts by Name, Last Name, or Email Address
-Users can search for contacts by entering a partial first name, last name, or email address.
-The API will return a list of contacts matching the entered query.

-### Get List of Contacts with Upcoming Birthdays
-Users can retrieve a list of contacts whose birthdays will occur within the next n days.
-By default, n is set to 7 days.
+Please see the functionality at this link **[GoIT_WEB_HW_11](https://github.com/S-Stepanov-1/GoIT_WEB_HW_11.git)**.

 ## Running the Project